merative/acd-containers/src/pages/planning/storage.md

 ### Persistent Volume and Claim Installation

 File-based storage is most often used with on premise cloud-based clusters based on VMWare or OpenStack with an NFS file system.
-If using a shared file system ensure it supports persistent volume claims of Read Write Many access mode across all zones and nodes of the cluster.
+If using a shared file system ensure it supports persistent volume claims of ReadWriteMany (RWX) access mode across all zones and nodes of the cluster.
 The persistent volume claim must be against a [ReadWriteMany shared file system](https://docs.openshift.com/container-platform/4.7/storage/understanding-persistent-storage.html#pv-access-modes_understanding-persistent-storage)

 It is recommended to have a minimum of 10 gigabytes of free space within the file system for configuration storage.